Fashion Designer Mossimo Giannulli and Wife Charged With Money Laundering

 Those 16 parents include Los Angeles fashion designer Mossimo Giannulli and his wife, actress Lori Loughlin.

-Skinner’s non-profit, called the Key Worldwide Foundation, in Newport Beach, Calif., allegedly used donated funds from the parents to pay off corrupt athletic directors to recruit some of the students for their teams and to bribe test takers to help students improve their test scores.
+Skinner’s nonprofit, called the Key Worldwide Foundation, headquartered in Newport Beach, Calif., allegedly used donated funds from the parents to pay off athletic directors to recruit some of the students for their teams and to pay test takers to help students improve their scores.

 Many of the parents deducted their Key Worldwide Foundation contributions on their federal tax forms.